Developing Oracy

 Sets of questions can aid professional dialogue:

-🧠 Cognition.
-(Example questions linked to current practices)
+🧠 Thinking Engine (Example questions linked to current practices)

-You've rated cognition at 4.
-What takes it to 4, rather than 0?
+You've rated this at 4.
+What makes it to 4, rather than 0?

 Can you describe what 10 would look like?